EricHogue/EricHogue.github.io/_posts/2021-12-06-MetasploitCommunityCTF.md

 I tried going to the admin page with that user and it gave me the flag.

 ![Four of Diamonds](/assets/images/2021/12/MetasploitCTF/FourOfDiamonds.png "Four of Diamonds")

+## The End

+After that flag that was it for me.
+I really enjoyed the CTF.
+My team was great, we shared a lot of knowledge together.

+Also doing the CTF over a weekend, without really trying to compete was nice.
+I just worked on it when I had time between my normal weekend activities.